 Women have unique health issues.
 Some of these unique health issues can include pregnancy, menopause, and conditions of the female organs.

 An estimated 40 percent of people in the United States have chronic venous insufficiency.
+The Vascular institute of Virginia is a trusted vein treatment center of excellence.
 Venous insufficiency can present itself as a spider or varicose veins

-Vascular access catheters can be placed for many reasons, such as intravenous antibiotic treatment, frequent blood draws, chemotherapy, dialysis, plasmapheresis, or IV feeding.
+Vascular access catheters can be placed for many reasons, such as intravenous antibiotic treatment, frequent blood draws, vascular disease, chemotherapy, dialysis, plasmapheresis, or IV feeding.

-At the Vascular Institute of Virginia, we are well versed in the treatment and management of urological diseases, from alleviating blockages to providing drainage.
+At the Vascular Institute of Virginia is a well-known urology clinic, we are well versed in the treatment and management of urological diseases by our physicians from alleviating blockages to providing drainage.

-As physicians specializing in minimally invasive techniques, our Interventional Radiologists encounter patients with a broad range of medical conditions including cancer, liver disease, musculoskeletal disease and vascular disease.
+As physicians specializing in minimally invasive techniques, our Interventional Radiologists encounter patients with a broad range of medical conditions including cancer, metabolic bone disease, liver disease, musculoskeletal disease and vascular disease.
 These patients are often living with pain and reduced quality of life.

 Symptoms associated with pulmonary diseases can be very lifestyle-limiting.
-We can provide these patients with relief from these symptoms.
+Our treatments may provide patients relief from these symptoms.

 At the Vascular Institute of Virginia, we are equipped to manage many of your GI diseases and GI related symptoms.
-We can place long-term feeding tubes, help alleviate pain and discomfort from liver or gallbladder obstruction, and manage the removal of ascites (fluid in the belly).
+We can place long-term feeding tubes, help alleviate pain and discomfort from liver or gallbladder obstruction, and manage the removal of ascites (fluid in the belly) and hemorrhoid treatment.

 Hemorrhoids (HEM-uh-roids) are swollen veins in your anus and lower rectum, similar to varicose veins.
 Hemorrhoids may result from straining during bowel movements or from the increased pressure on these veins during pregnancy.